Social Media Influencer & Fighter

-Chaz: I will get through this.
+Garrett: “I will get through this.”
 That’s key man, because I think a lot of people have tried so many times to get through it.

 Garrett: And there’s a like a little bit of lack of hope.

 Chaz: Yeah.
-Try being vulnerable with people, try being bold.
+Try being vulnerable with people.

-Garrett: There you go, I liked that solution.
+Garrett: Oh, I liked the solution.

-Chaz: Shine some light on that thing.
-That’s what my, that’s what my phone case says.
-Shine light.
+Chaz: Bold.
+Realness.
+Like expose it.
+Any one mold only grows in the darkness.
+Shine some light on that thing.
+That’s what my, that’s what my phone case says “Shine Light”.

-Garrett: You’re multifaceted, I think a lot of people will see your videos.
+Garrett: Yeah.
+I like that.
+And Dude, you’re always shining light to be honest.
+I think a lot of people will see your videos.
 Probably think that you’re just the comedian.